 - Patients are more likely to experience dryness and flakiness during the colder months of the year, especially if you’re prone to eczema or other dry skin conditions.
 Patients who are known to have asthma and upper respiratory allergies such as hay fever and running nose are prone to skin allergies.

 - Patients with skin allergies who have hives, urticaria or peeling red skin, sometimes even have blood oozing out from the affected area.
 Some can even get acute angioedema with swelling of lips and eyelids and a feeling of breathlessness or actual breathlessness.
 They need to visit a dermatologist for management of these acute conditions.
 The most common skin allergy which worsens in winter is atopic eczema.
-This is a condition where skin develops red, dry, itchy, rashes and this worsens when the weather gets cold and dry.
+This is a condition where the skin develops red, dry, itchy, rashes and this worsens when the weather gets cold and dry.
 Sometimes these rashes may be scaly when they appear on hands and feet.
 This may be present even at other times of the year but flares in winter.
 This is commonly seen in children and older people as the skin is already delicate and sensitive.

-WINTER DOS AND DONT'S
+DOS AND DONT'S

-- Protect your self from dust and pollution as much as possible.- Keep your selves covered so as to avoid exposure from sudden drop or Change in temperature.- Use nasal sprays to expel out the allergens responsible for allergic reactions
+- Protect your self from dust and pollution as much as possible.- Keep your selves covered so as to avoid exposure from a sudden drop or Change in temperature.- Use nasal sprays to expel out the allergens responsible for allergic reactions

 - Those suffering from respiratory ailments such as asthma and bronchitis should consult their physician and get their medication revised before the sudden change in weather